lemming52/faceit/README.md

 The following tools are required to run the service locally:
 * Docker / Docker compose
-* The AWS CLI, with a local dummy configuration
+* The AWS CLI, with a local dummy configuration (`aws configure --profile localstack ` with dummy values for keys)
 * Golang
 * [Localstack](https://github.com/localstack)